sprinktay/taylorsprinkle-html-css/README.md

-Recipe Project by Taylor Sprinkle
+#Recipe Project by Taylor Sprinkle

-Due Sept 15, 2019
+#Due Sept 15, 2019
-This project is a recipe on a webpage
+#toThis project is a recipe on a webpage